Dr. Goldfoot and the Bikini Machine: Shooting

 The film is notable for its scenic photography of San Francisco.
 The streetcar scene was filmed at the West Portal tunnel.
 Filming went for over 30 days, taking place on location in San Francisco and on the backlots at the Producers Studio and Metro-Goldwyn-Mayer Studios.
 The day after the company returned from San Francisco, rioting broke out in Watts in South Los Angeles.
 On August 30, the unit moved to MGM Studios Lot 2 to shoot on their "New York Street" set for a couple of days before returning to the Producers Studio.

 The climactic chase sequence was filmed in the Bay Area.
 The stuntmen included Carey Loftin, Paul Stader, Troy Melton, Jerry Summers, Ronnie Ron-dell, Bob Harris, Louis Elias, David Sharpe, Harvey Parry, and Bill Hickman.

 When designing Goldfoot's lair, Daniel Haller re-used some of his designs from 1961's The Pit and the Pendulum.
 Stock footage of battleships from another AIP release, Godzilla vs. The Thing appears during the climax.

 Susan Hart's hair was done by Jon Peters.
+She recalled filming "was great fun and I felt really good about what I did in that picture" calling Taurog "probably the sweetest man I've ever met in my entire life".